darktable-org/dtdocs/content/module-reference/processing-modules/crop-rotate.md

 ![screen controls](./crop-rotate/screen-controls.png#w75)

 Resize the crop by dragging the border and corner handles.
 Move the crop rectangle by clicking and dragging.
-Constrain movement to the horizontal/vertical axis by holding `Ctrl`/`Shift`, respectively while dragging.
+Constrain movement to the horizontal/vertical axis by holding Ctrl/Shift, respectively while dragging.
 Commit changes by either giving focus to another module or by double-clicking on the image.

 ---

 **Note:** Some of the tools in this module (angle adjustment and perspective distortion correction) require the original image data to be interpolated.
-For best sharpness results set “lanczos3” as the pixel interpolator in [`preferences > processing`](../../preferences-settings/processing.md).
+For best sharpness results set “lanczos3” as the pixel interpolator in [preferences > processing](../../preferences-settings/processing.md).

 ---